djm-1/whatsapp-online-status-checker/README.md

 # whatsapp-online-status-checker

-see when an user is online or offline in WhatsApp
+This application automatically checks if an user is online or offline in WhatsApp Web. and keeps track of their online or offline interval even if their last seen time is turned off.